-Date Discussion / Letter / Additional Information 1 July 2020 Lodged 16 July - 30 July 2020 Public exhibition 11 September 2020 Council wrote to the applicant raising the following concerns: The bulk and scale of the structure and for the structure to be designed to be more akin to a 'loft above a garage'.
+Date Discussion / Letter / Additional Information 15 July 2020 Lodged 30 July - 13 August 2020 Public exhibition 11 September 2020 Council wrote to the applicant raising the following concerns: The bulk and scale of the structure and for the structure to be designed to be more akin to a 'loft structure above a garage'.
 Re-assessment of the FSR.
-Improvements to the design such as materials and roof form to be sympathetic the the HCA.
+Improvements to the design such as materials and roof form to be sympathetic the HCA.
 Shadow Diagrams to be submitted.
 18 October 2020 Applicant requested an extension of time (2 weeks) to submit the additional information.
 Council granted the extension until 4 November 2020.
-3 November 2020 Applicant provided amended plans including the following: Lowering the height of the overall structure from 48.90 to 47.90.
-Changes in material.
+3 November 2020 Applicant provided amended plans including the following: • The height of the overall structure has been increased from 49.48 to 49.58 according to the plans submitted. • Changes in material.
 These amended plans are the subject of this assessment report.
 The amended plans did not require renotification in accordance with Council's notification policy.

-The current assessment is based on the amended plans/additional information provided by the applicant on 3 November 2020.
+The current assessment is based on the amended plans/additional information provided by the applicant on the 3 November 2020.